Naman Khetan

 My research is focused on replicating natural materials and designs to enhance the interactivity of robots with humans.
 I am specifically interested in biomimicry, soft robotics, biomechanics and mechatronics.
 Driven by these interests, I have submitted and presented research posters at esteemed conferences and tech meets.
 For more details, check out Research Posters.

-Apart from my research activities, I am also an active member of the automobiles, robotics and research community of IIT (BHU) Varanasi.
-I have also been involved as the captain of my home institute's Formula Student Racing Team.
+Apart from my research activities, I was also an active member of the automobiles, robotics and research community of IIT (BHU) Varanasi.
+I had also been involved as the captain of my home institute's Formula Student Racing Team.
 I have worked on several interdisciplinary projects within these communities.
 For more details, check out Projects.

 My hobbies include playing chess, football, cricket, volleyball and writing poems.